-We are selling all these fleeces at $30.00 to clear them out.
+We are selling all these fleeces at $50.00.
 The fleece is in good shape and most have very little VM.
-Please contact us by phone @780‑910‑8847 or email us at email@example.com if you are interested in fleece.
+If you are interested in fleece from any of our sheep, please contact us at firstname.lastname@example.org

 The Jacob is an old, unimproved breed with obscure origins.
 The name comes from the biblical reference to Jacob and his striving to achieve spotted sheep and goats.